stevenbenner/jquery-powertip/doc/README.md

 #### Browserify

 PowerTip supports the CommonJS loading specification.
-If you are using npm to manage your packages and [Browserify](http://browserify.org/) to build your project then you can load it and use it with a simple `require('jquery-powertip')`.
+If you are using npm to manage your packages and [Browserify](http://browserify.org/) to build your project, then you can load it and use it with a simple `require('jquery-powertip')`.

 The PowerTip API will be loaded into jQuery as well as the return object from the `require()`.